 The alternative therapeutic model used at Recovery Café provides support, resources, and a community of care along the entire continuum of a person's need for recovery assistance.
-In crisis, newer to recovery, in long-term recovery, after a relapse, during a difficult life change, or mental health transition, Recovery Café is a refuge of care and evidence-based addiction support.
+Whether a person is in crisis, newer to recovery, in long-term recovery, experiencing a relapse, in a difficult life change, or in a mental health transition, Recovery Café is a refuge of care and evidence-based addiction support.

-Recovery Café provides a community in which women and men can stabilize in their mental/physical health, housing, relationships, and employment/volunteer service.
+Recovery Café provides a community in which women and men can stabilize in their mental/physical health, housing, relationships and employment/volunteer service.
 This community helps women and men fulfill their potential and live meaningful lives.
-Recovery Café teaches people ways to manage their mental health, maintain sobriety, and build mutually supportive community.
+Recovery Café teaches people ways to manage their mental health, maintain sobriety and build mutually supportive community.